Actions

 Options:

-• Apply to (image or layer): Whether to rotate the current image, current layer, or other objects (e.g. background/foreground).
+- Apply to (image or layer): Whether to rotate the current image, current layer, or other objects (e.g. background/foreground).

-• Angle: Rotate by 90, 180 or 270 degrees, or use a Custom angle.
+- Angle: Rotate by 90, 180 or 270 degrees, or use a Custom angle.

-• Custom angle: Rotation angle in degrees or radians.
+- Custom angle: Rotation angle in degrees or radians.
 Applies only if Angle is set to Custom.
 If the custom angle is used on the image rather than a layer, all layers within the image are rotated around the image’s center.

-• How to handle boundaries: How to handle the extents of layers after rotation - resize the layer, clip or crop.
+- How to handle boundaries: How to handle the extents of layers after rotation - resize the layer, clip or crop.
 If rotation is applied to an image, all layers are handled the same way.
-Note that resized layers will not cause the image to grow; to achieve that, add the Resize Canvas action and use Resize to layer size.
+Note that resized layers will not cause the image to grow; to achieve that, add the

-• Interpolation: Interpolation for rotated layers.
+Resize Canvasaction and useResize to layer size. - Interpolation: Interpolation for rotated layers.
 Has effect only if Angle is set to Custom.

-• Horizontal position of center: The X-coordinate of the point around which the layer is rotated.
+- Horizontal position of center: The X-coordinate of the point around which the layer is rotated.
 Applies only if Rotate around the center is unchecked.

-• Vertical position of center: The Y-coordinate of the point around which the layer is rotated.
+- Vertical position of center: The Y-coordinate of the point around which the layer is rotated.
 Applies only if Rotate around the center is unchecked.

 Layers and Composition

-Inserts a new layer in front of the current layer.
+Inserts a copy of the specified layer.

-Merge Background
+Merge Layer

 For Edit Layers, this action ensures that you have a single merged layer rather than having the background as a separate layer.
-If this is not what you desire, you may uncheck this action.

 Options: